Everybody loves to read a success story.

 I'm originally a web developer and I thought I could easily pull it off.
 (Plus, I had just been laid off from work.
 This would also come as an opportunity to add new stuff to my portfolio to show off on future job interviews.)

-I would have my own customized version of a viral news website and any extra feature I needed would be just a matter of developing it afterwards.
+I would have my own customized version of a viral news website and any extra feature I needed would be just a matter of developing it afterward.

 What was I thinking…???

 To develop new features or to fix existing bugs it takes time.

 Time is precisely what you don’t have when you’re running a viral news website.

 Your site HAS to be updated every day, several times a day with new exciting posts that have to be shared across your social networks.

 This is what really matters in this business because sharing new content brings you more social traffic.